 - Add the ground beef into a large mixing bowl.
 Add the rice, 1/2 cup tomato sauce, salt, pepper, onions, Italian seasoning blend, egg, onions, and garlic and mix until well combined.
 Once combined, add the finely chopped cabbage set aside for the meatballs and mix until combined.
 Then form the meat mixture into 1-inch meatballs, about the size of a golf ball.

-- Heat a large sauce pot of dutch oven over medium heat.
+- Heat a large sauce pot of dutch oven (affiliate link) over medium heat.
 Add 2 tbsp olive oil into the bottom of the pot.
 Brown the meatballs on all sides, about 3 to 5 minutes.

 - Add the reserved tomato sauce (24 ounces) to the sauce pot along with the diced tomatoes.
 Stir in the rice for the sauce (optional) and the cabbage for the sauce.
 Season with salt and pepper.
 Gently stir until combined, taking care not to break up the meatballs.